-A student may be permitted by the Dean (Academic Affairs) to avail temporary break of study from the programme up to a maximum of two semesters for reasons of ill health or other valid grounds.
-Such student has to rejoin only in the same semester from where he left.
+8.1 A student may be permitted by the Dean (Academic Affairs) to avail temporary break of study from the programme up to a maximum of two semesters for reasons of ill health or other valid grounds.
+A student can avail the break of study before the start of first assessment test of the ongoing semester.
 However the total duration for completion of the programme shall not exceed the prescribed maximum number of semesters (vide clause 3.1).
+If any student is debarred for want of attendance or suspended due to any act of indiscipline, it will not be considered as break of study.
+A student who has availed break of study has to rejoin in the same semester only in the subsequent year.
+The student availing break of study is permitted to write arrear examinations by paying the prescribed fees.

-9.0 MINIMUM REQUIREMENTS TO REGISTER FOR PROJECT / THESIS / DISSERTATION
+9.0 MINIMUM REQUIREMENTS TO REGISTER FOR PROJECT / DISSERTATION